bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

 To see the differences, think of using a weapon in any action game.
 Unless the game is based solely on precision, there will likely be moments where players will want to repeatedly use their weapon without having to also repeatedly press a button.
-In this case, we can use `pressed` to check if the button which activates the weapon is pressed, and if so then the weapon can be repeatedly used.
+In this case, we can use `pressed` to check if the weapon attack button is pressed, and if it is, then the weapon can be repeatedly used.

 ```rust
 // A component indicating a weapon.